Petersoj/IQFeed4j/README.md

 ```
 The default values for `iqfeed4j.properties` can be found [here](https://github.com/Petersoj/IQFeed4j/blob/6.2/src/main/resources/iqfeed4j.default.properties).

-# Logging
+# Logger
 For logging, this library uses [SLF4j](http://www.slf4j.org/) which serves as an interface for various logging frameworks.
 This enables you to use whatever logging framework you would like.
 However, if you do not add a logging framework as a dependency in your project, the console will output a message stating that SLF4j is defaulting to a no-operation (NOP) logger implementation.
-To enable logging, add a logging framework of your choice as a dependency to your project such as [Log4j 2](http://logging.apache.org/log4j/2.x/index.html), [SLF4j-simple](http://www.slf4j.org/manual.html), or [Apache Commons Logging](https://commons.apache.org/proper/commons-logging/).
+To enable logging, add a logging framework of your choice as a dependency to your project such as [Logback](http://logback.qos.ch/), [Log4j 2](http://logging.apache.org/log4j/2.x/index.html), [SLF4j-simple](http://www.slf4j.org/manual.html), or [Apache Commons Logging](https://commons.apache.org/proper/commons-logging/).

 # Usage